FAQs

 Frequently Asked Questions

-• Hospice is a full system of support providing healthcare, pain management, medication, supplies, and equipment all covered by the Hospice Medicare benefit at no cost to you
+Hospice is a full system of support providing healthcare, pain management, diagnosis-related medication, supplies, Oxygen, and equipment, all covered by the Hospice Medicare benefit at no cost to you.
+Hospice means extra attention, including a nurse hotline on call 24 hours a day.
+You can keep your primary doctor if you choose.
+And you can stop hospice care and return to your prior benefits and treatments anytime you like.

 More Frequently Asked Questions